I recently repaired and serviced this monster Musical Fidelity NuVista M3 integrated amplifier. Come with me as we take a look inside.

 In terms of other design elements, the Musical Fidelity NuVista M3 uses Sanken SAP15 Darlington output devices.
 Each unit consists of two bipolar transistors, a diode and an emitter resistor in a high-gain configuration.
 This reduces the number of components needed in the drive circuitry but creates its own issues.

-These devices are no longer available though and hard to match due to their inconsistently high gain.
+These devices are no longer available though and are hard to match due to their inconsistently high gain.
 If this thing blows up, it could be a pain to fix now, especially if you can’t get access to the large number of devices you’ll need to select an adequately matched set.

 Musical Fidelity NuVista M3 Specifications